Find Your Fit: A Guide to Picking a Sober House

 Ensuring the safety of all sober house community members through a strong set of house rules and responsibilities is the job of good sober house management.
 In most well-run sober homes, this is an in-house manager.
 Indicators include mandatory NA or AA meetings, chore duties to maintain a clean home, and of course timely rent payments.

 Our sober house directory is a great tool to help you find the homes, but it’s up to you to find the right fit.
 While certification and a good outward appearance is a start, do more digging before you commit.
 Don’t be afraid to ask questions!
-While many homes offer a great environment, we’re partial to Vanderburgh House, but that’s because they helped build Sober.Space.
+While many homes offer fantastic sober living, we’re partial to Vanderburgh House, but that’s because they helped build this directory.
+If you’ve ever wondered what it’s like to open a sober house, we would encourage you to reach out to Vanderburgh Communities, the first organization offering sober living charters in the United States.
 Keep your head up and take it one day at a time!